 I fixed a sick dog with proper nutrition and iodine, check out her story here.

 I have 2 10 pound yorkies and I sometimes babysit some smaller ones.
 I base most of my stuff on a 10 pound dog.

 I used Lugols 2% in their drinking water when I started giving them iodine.
 Each drop of 2% is 2.5mg of Lugols Iodine.
 I have only come across one recommendation for animals about iodine which said 1mg per 10 pounds.
 It is difficult to judge how much they will actually consume when adding it to their water, so I just started with a single drop to approximately 4-6 cups of water each day.
 After about a week, I started adding more drops almost daily and would usually hang out at about 5 drops per day which is 12.5mg.

-Now that I feed my dogs real food, I add the iodine to the food as I made it.
+When I have time to prepare my dogs real food, I add the iodine to the food as I made it.
 I only estimate how much I am putting and guessing how much they get per day.
 If you really dig into the dosage amounts of iodine, they are very forgiving, we really only need to go with large steady doses when fighting a disease.
 But, if iodine causes us or our pets a lot of detox reactions, we should slow down and let the body catch up and/or try to find other nutrients that might help that set of toxins get processed.

 I cook food for these guys every other, sometimes every 3rd day.
 I feed each dog twice a day, so each batch of food I make is 8 to 12 meals.
 Each batch is different size depending what I have available.